 Identify any uncertainties and describe plan for what will be done in those cases

 Waivers and Project Concept Change

-No displacement can occur without DCA approval of Waiver at Pre-Application Waiver or Project Concept Change (PCC) after application approval.
+DCA must approve any in-place rehabilitation or permanent displacement of tenants.
+Applicants that foresee in-place rehabilitation or permanent displacement of residents or non-residential tenants must submit a waiver request, including:

+Narrative stating why permanent displacement or in-place rehab must occur

+Permanent Displacement tab of Relocation Workbook

+Written approval from federal agency (if applicable)

+.
 DCA reserves the right to request additional information in addition to what is noted below and adjust the Applicant’s Submission to further minimize displacements.
-DCA will communicate with the Applicant during that process for the updated information.
-For Scored Applications that foresee displacement, Applicants must submit a waiver at pre-application.
-Residents and non-residential tenants must not be notified that they will be permanently displaced or moved until Applicant receives DCA approval of those displacements.

 To change a household status from temporary relocation to permanent displacement after application, a Project Concept Change must be submitted to DCA for written approval before proposed displacement occurs.
 DCA review of permanent displacement of complete documentation will be within 30 days.
 Applicants must not notify a household of permanent displacement without DCA approval of that household’s permanent displacement.